Estimate Time5 min

 Key takeaways

-• Starting in 2024, 529 account holders will be able to transfer up to a lifetime limit of $35,000 to a Roth IRA for a beneficiary.
+• Starting this year, under certain circumstances, 529 account holders can transfer up to a lifetime limit of $35,000 to a Roth IRA for a beneficiary.

-• The Roth IRA rule can help Roth IRA owners avoid taxes and penalties for nonqualified withdrawals.
+• The Roth IRA rule can help 529 beneficiaries avoid taxes and penalties for nonqualified withdrawals.

 • It can also help people who want to fund a Roth in years when their income may be too high to contribute.